quixio/quix-docs/docs/get-started/build-cli.md

 In this step you create a project in Quix Cloud from your Git repository.

-1. Enter Quix Cloud.
+1. Return to Quix Cloud.
-2. Create a new project.
+2. Select `Quix advanced configuration` to continue creation of your project.
 3. Select your Git provider.
 4. Link the project to your Git repository using the guide provided for your chosen Git provider.
 4. Sync Quix Cloud to your project by clicking the `Sync environment` button.